cryptoanarchywiki/cryptoanarchywiki.github.io/_people/john-perry-barlow.md

 ---
 layout: static-informational
 title: John Perry Barlow
-description: "90s Cypherpunk, Author of \"A Declaration of the Independence of Cyberspace\""
+blurb: "90s Cypherpunk, Author of \"A Declaration of the Independence of Cyberspace\""
 permalink: /people/john-perry-barlow
-people-groups: []
+people-groups: [early-cypherpunk]
 ---

 From wikipedia: